nus-cs2113-AY2223S2/tp/docs/DeveloperGuide.md

 ### Viewing transactions

+1. Prerequisites: There are no transactions in rainyDay that fit the provided timespan.

+2. Test case: `view`<br>Expected: A message indicating that there are no transactions in rainyDay in the time span will be shown

+3. Test case: `view -all`<br>Expected: A message indicating that rainyDay is completely empty will be shown<br><br>

-1. Prerequisites: There are multiple transactions with different amount and dates in rainyDay
+4. Prerequisites: There are multiple transactions with different amount and dates in rainyDay

-2. Test case: `view`<br>Expected: Transactions that falls between the current month will be shown, sorted by the order of ascending date
+5. Test case: `view`<br>Expected: Transactions that falls within the current month will be shown, sorted by the order of ascending date

-3. Test case: `view 3m -sort`<br>Expected: Transactions that falls between the current month and the last 3 months will be shown, sorted by the order of ascending date and increasing amount of inflow type of transaction, followed by decreasing amount of outflow type of transaction
+6. Test case: `view 3m -sort`<br>Expected: Transactions that falls between the current day and the last 3 months will be shown, sorted by the order of ascending date and increasing amount of inflow type of transaction, followed by decreasing amount of outflow type of transaction

-4. Test case: `view -all`<br>Expected: All transactions stored in rainyDay will be shown to user, ordered in ascending date
+7. Test case: `view -all`<br>Expected: All transactions stored in rainyDay will be shown to user, ordered in ascending date

-5. Test case: `view 32d`<br>Expected: No transaction will be shown.
+8. Test case: `view 32d`<br>Expected: No transaction will be shown.
 Error message for "wrong view format" will be shown

 ### Editing a transaction

 1. Prerequisites: There must be at least one entry to edit

 2. Test case: `edit 1 -d Chicken rice` <br> Expected: The description of transaction with index 1 shown in `view -all` list will be changed to "Chicken Rice"

 3. Test case: `edit 1 -v $5 -c Food and Drinks -date 4/8/2023` <br> Expected: The value, category and date of transaction with index 1 will be changed to "$5", "Food and Drinks" and "04/08/2023" respectively

 4. Test case: `edit 1 -date 4/8/23 -d Noodles` <br> Expected: No transaction edited.
 Error message for "wrong edit format" will be shown as flag is in incorrect order.

 ### Filtering transactions

 1. Prerequisites: There are multiple transactions in rainyDay.

 2. Test case: `filter -d rice` <br> Expected: Transactions that contain "rice" in the description field will be listed out.

 3. Test case: `filter -c Shopping -date 2/4/2023` <br> Expected: Transactions that contain "Shopping" in the category field and dated "02/04/2023" will be listed out.

 4. Test case: `filter -c Shopping -date 2/4/2023 8/4/2023` <br> Expected: Transactions that contain "Shopping" in the category field and dated between "02/04/2023" and "08/04/2023" will be listed out.

 5. Test case: `filter -c Food -d rice` <br> Expected: No transaction edited.
 Error message for "wrong filter format" will be shown as flag is in incorrect order.

+### Ignoring/Un-ignoring Transactions

+1. Prerequisites: There is at least 1 transaction in rainyDay.
+Assume test cases are done in order, and the transaction begins un-ignored

+2. Test case: `ignore 1`<br>Expected: A success message should be displayed, indicating that the 1st transaction is now ignored from overview calculations

+3. Test case: `ignore 1`<br>Expected: An error message should be displayed, indicating that the 1st transaction was already ignored from overview calculations

+4. Test case: `unignore 1`<br>Expected: A success message should be displayed, indicating that the 1st transaction is now included in overview calculations

+5. Test case: `unignore 1`<br>Expected: An error message should be displayed, indicating that the 1st transaction was already included in overview calculations

+6. Test case: `ignore 2`<br>Expected: An error message should be displayed, indicating the range of values allowed for the INDEX field

+### Set monthly budget goal

+1. Prerequisites: None

+2. Test case: `setbudget 1000` <br>Expected: A success message should be displayed, indicating that the user's monthly budget goal has been set to $1000 successfully

+3. Test case: `setbudget 0`<br>Expected: A success message should be displayed, indicating that the user's monthly budget goal has been removed successfully.

+4. Test case: `setbudget -70`<br>Expected: An error message should be displayed, indicating that the command is input incorrectly.

 ### Adding a shortcut